Royal KPN N.V. Press Release: KPN accelerates -2-

 (MORE TO FOLLOW) Dow Jones Newswires

 of new IFRS standards or interpretations effective for future reporting periods (such as IFRS 16 Leasing).
-All forward-looking statements and ambitions stated in this press release that refer to a growth or decline, refer to such growth or decline relative to the situation per 31 December 2018, unless stated otherwise._ [1] End-to-end Adjusted EBITDA refers to the new segment reporting after the change in the organizational structure per 1 January 2019 [2] Indirect opex adjusted for the impact of restructuring costs and incidentals Attachment Document title: KPN accelerates strategy to deliver organic sustainable growth Document: http://n.eqs.com/c/fncls.ssp?u=TTKSTOFLXE [2] Dissemination of a CORPORATE NEWS, transmitted by EQS Group.
+All forward-looking statements and ambitions stated in this press release that refer to a growth or decline, refer to such growth or decline relative to the situation per 31 December 2018, unless stated otherwise._ [1] End-to-end Adjusted EBITDA refers to the new segment reporting after the change in the organizational structure per 1 January 2019 [2] Indirect opex adjusted for the impact of restructuring costs and incidentals *For more information:* KPN Royal Dutch Telecom Investor Relations Wilhelminakade 123 3072 AP Rotterdam Tel: +31 (0)70 4466865 E-mail: ir@kpn.com Attachment Document title: KPN accelerates strategy to deliver organic sustainable growth Document: http://n.eqs.com/c/fncls.ssp?u=YBATOOIRYH [2] Dissemination of a CORPORATE NEWS, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-End of Announcement - EQS News Service 752067 28-Nov-2018 1: https://link.cockpit.eqs.com/cgi-bin/fncls.ssp?fn=redirect&url=613b98bf5da32a94db339f2cfc45ca7c&application_id=752067&site_id=vwd&application_name=news 2: https://link.cockpit.eqs.com/cgi-bin/fncls.ssp?fn=redirect&url=7adb5e8412efdd779de75d460547cb6c&application_id=752067&site_id=vwd&application_name=news
+End of Announcement - EQS News Service 752047 28-Nov-2018 1: https://link.cockpit.eqs.com/cgi-bin/fncls.ssp?fn=redirect&url=613b98bf5da32a94db339f2cfc45ca7c&application_id=752047&site_id=vwd&application_name=news 2: https://link.cockpit.eqs.com/cgi-bin/fncls.ssp?fn=redirect&url=0eab56de2aa77b296535b886da9ebbf3&application_id=752047&site_id=vwd&application_name=news

 (END) Dow Jones Newswires